phpDocumentor/phpDocumentor/docs/manual/for-users/configuration.rst

 ..
 WARNING::

     the documentation regarding ignore elements is in effect starting with v0.14.0.
-    Previous versions of DocBlox needed to have a element `ignore` in the document root with child elements called `item`.
+    Previous versions of phpDocumentor needed to have a element `ignore` in the document root with child elements called `item`.

 The *starting point* or *base directory* for the ignore directive is the *Project